CMPSC-300-Allegheny-College-Fall-2022/04_activity_geneticDrift_starter/README.md

 ## Assessment

-This grade is a checkmark.
+This grade is a check mark.